iotaledger/bee/bee-message/tip.md

 ###### Additional semantic transaction validation rules:
  - The output must be unlocked with an <i>[Alias Unlock Block](#alias-unlock-block-semantic-validation)</i>.
  - The next state of the UTXO state machine must have the same <i>Immutable Alias Address Unlock Condition</i> defined.

-### Feature Blocks

-New output features that do not introduce unlocking conditions, but rather add new functionality and add constraints on output creation are grouped under <i>Feature Blocks</i>.

-Each output **must not contain more than one block of each type** and not all block types are supported for each output type.

 ##### Sender Block